 PROLOR does not, as a matter of course, make publicly available forecasts or projections due to their inherent unpredictability, which is predominantly due to the necessary use of numerous underlying assumptions and estimates.
 However, in connection with its due diligence process and evaluation of the Merger, PROLOR's management prepared certain non-public projections regarding PROLOR and OPKO, referred to as the Projections, which were provided to the Special Committee and Oppenheimer.
 The Projections were based on PROLOR's management's estimates of PROLOR's and OPKO's future financial performance as of the date the Projections were prepared.
-The Projections were prepared by OPKO.
+The Projections were not prepared by OPKO.
 OPKO reviewed and provided input on the assumptions relating to the Projections.
 OPKO also does not, as a matter of course, make publicly available forecasts or projections due to their inherent unpredictability, which is predominantly due to the necessary use of numerous underlying assumptions and estimates.

 In order to provide PROLOR's stockholders access to this previously non-public information, which PROLOR prepared solely for purposes of considering and evaluating the Merger, we have set forth below the material portions of the Projections.
 The inclusion of this information should not be regarded as an indication that PROLOR's management, the Special Committee, the PROLOR Board of Directors or Oppenheimer considered, or now considers, this information a reliable prediction of actual future results, and such data should not be relied upon as such.
-The inclusion of this information a neliable prediction of actual future results, and such data should not be relied upon as such.
-The inclusion of this information a reliable prediction of actual future results, and such data should not be relied upon as such.
-The inclusion of this information a reliable prediction of actual future results, and such data should not be relied upon as such.
-The inclusion of this information a reliable prediction of actual future results, and such data should not be relied upon as such.
-The inclusion of its affiliates or representatives has made or makes any representations to any person regarding the ultimate performance of PROLOR and/or OPKO as compared to the Projections, and none of them intends to update or revise the Projections due to any changes in facts or circumstances, or if all or any of the assumptions underlying the Projections are shown to be in error.
+The inclusion of this information should not be regarded as an indication that OPKO's management or OPKO's Board of Directors considered, or now considers, this information a reliable prediction of actual future results, and such data should not be relied upon as such.
+Neither PROLOR nor any of its affiliates or representatives has made or makes any representations to any person regarding the ultimate performance of PROLOR and/or OPKO as compared to the Projections, and none of them intends to update or revise the Projections due to any changes in facts or circumstances, or if all or any of the assumptions underlying the Projections are shown to be in error.